MY ROLE

 • Established focused states for keyboard tab order accessibility

-Owning 5 of the top 20 system patterns
+Control Inputs: Owning 5 of the top 20 system patterns

 I had the privilege to own 5 of the "Top 20" system patterns rolling out for DLS, creating interaction states for the control inputs family and generating visual best practice examples and UX guidelines on how to use these elements across multiple UI surfaces.
 In order to finalize the documentation, I had to help generate the interaction states for control inputs consistent with the other system patterns.
 Systematizing the interaction states is pivotal to informing the user behavior with color indication on the screen within a large scalable design system.

-Micro/macrosystems thinking for multiple use cases
+Micro/macro-systems thinking for multiple use cases

 The typical user interactions for control inputs are its "unselected"/"selected" states.
 However, one control element can contain a variety of use cases that multiplies to a greater number when applied to other control elements.
 Design system thinking requires a merge of visual design application and user psychology to think about technical refinement and human behavior interacting with the interface.
 After getting the context of how these pre-generated control designs and color palettes are used in the system, I was able to experiment and articulate each interaction state with purposeful shifts in color to indicate a particular user behavior, i.e. darkening for hover states, fading for disable states, etc.